ascherzers/CART-263/prototype/README.md

-#Prototype Final CART 263
+#Final CART 263

 Aran Scherzer

-[View this project online] https://ascherzers.github.io/cart263/final/index.html
+[View this project online] https://ascherzers.github.io/prototype/index.html

 ## Description

-A blank background that experiments with the fading mechanics I will be using to transition between rooms, as it fades to black.
-Three hidden shapes are placed in the frame and when clicked on will reveal themselves and be interactable, each one having it's own feature.
-The sqaure being able to be dragged around, the triangle can be rotated when clicked on, and the circle can change colour when cicked on.
+“EEG” is a surreal escape room game where players uncover secrets hidden in an ordinary-looking space.
+Through curious interactions, cryptic riddles, and strange objects, a seemingly normal room slowly reveals layers of mystery.
+Solve puzzles, collect items, and explore deeper into alternate realities—but beware, not everything wants to be found.

 ## Credits